 More about Queens of Syria can be found HERE.

-This post opened at 6 pm on Tuesday.
-Because the post opened a day late, it will be open a day longer.
-This post will close at 5 pm on Saturday.
+This post opened at 10:30 pm on Monday.
+This post will close at 11:59 pm on Friday.